-As a result, improved conversion rates are a key goal for any decent digital marketer.
+As a result, improved conversion rates are the key goal for any decent digital marketer.
 Marketing costs money, so the higher your conversion rate, the more bang you get for your buck.

 One of the fundamental ideas behind conversion rate optimization (CRO) is the notion that you are effectively tracking conversions.